airbnb/javascript/README.md

 # REI JavaScript Style Guide() {

-*A mostly reasonable approach to JavaScript*
+*A mostly reasonable approach to JavaScript, lightly modified from Airbnb's excellent version*

 ## <a name='TOC'>Table of Contents</a>